 The number one most vulnerable group on social media is young women, particularly teenage girls.

-DMCA.com spends an extraordinary amount of time helping young women and their parents deal with consequences of cyber bullying.
+DMCA.com spends an extraordinary amount of time helping young women and their parents deal with consequences of cyber bullying and revenge posting.
 This online taunting is a terrible crime and violation.
 It is intense, constant and very dangerous.
 The emotional harm and ultimately physical consequences of this assault take a very heavy toll on parents and children alike.
 We, management and staff at DMCA.com would like to stop this online scourge.
 To this end we have added this social media survival guide as a service to everyone.

 The tremendous rise in popularity of social media has corresponded with an equally tremendous rise in UGC (User Generated Content) sites.
 It is a fair statement to say that much of the content found of UGC sites comes from social media sites.
 Much of that content is "stolen content" or content published without permission of the owner or creator.
 The rise in the number of online dating sites has also followed a similar trend

-Survival guide for Children (Parents read here:)
+Social Media Survival Tips for Children (Parents read here:)

 - delay the use of all social media for as long as possible - the bottom line is the best protection is abstinence.
 Maintain that for as long as you can.

 - do not be fooled by social media platforms that claim their content is only temporary.
 All content online can be copied and reposted elsewhere.

 - after introducing or allowing social media - set limits.
 Count the number of friends your child has in real life and set their online social media limit to that number.
 Sounds shocking but you have to start somewhere.
 Ask for justification to have more friends.

 - use the strongest privacy settings to restrict unlimited access (viewing) to your child's profile

 - get connected with your child through social media, share, join in and get involved.
 Browse with them with their account.
 You must be along for the ride.